 '''

 INSTALLED_APPS = (

-...other installed applications,
+...other installed applications...

 'photologue',

 'sortedm2m',

-'south', # Only if you're relying on South for migrations.

 )

 '''

 - 2. Confirm that your MEDIA_ROOT and MEDIA_URL settings are correct (Photologue will store uploaded files in a folder called 'photologue' under your MEDIA_ROOT). - 3.
 Enable the admin app if you have not already done so. - 4.
-Also enable Django's site framework.
+Django has an optional site framework.
+This is not enabled by default in Django, but is required by Photologue.